kguay/visualization_examples/README.md

 This repository is a collection of code that I have written at the Woods Hole Research Center using the R programming language.
 R is a scripting language similar to Python.

-I have provided two examples of code that I have written to process and plot satellite data as well as some other plots from my recent paper in Global Change Biology (Guay *et al.* 2014).
+Additionally, I have included a python script (`other/satellite_image_inventory.py`) that I wrote as part of my first project working at the Woods Hole Research Center in 2012.

 **PROJECTS**